-A snapshot overview of schools in Budapest that are considered (although not necessarily chosen) by English-speaking expat parents.
+A snapshot: schools in Budapest considered (but not necessarily chosen) by English-speaking expats.

-American Elementary & Middle School Curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 920 students
+American curriculum/ American High School Diploma/ IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 920 students

-Established nearly 50 years ago, by the US Embassy for their staff.
-The school now has students from over 50 nationalities but English is still the main language of instruction.
+Established nearly 50 years ago by the US Embassy for their staff, now with students from over 50 nationalities but English is still the main language of instruction.
 Currently, all on one campus outside Budapest in two main buildings.
 Fabulous looking website packed with great videos but maybe a bit short on useful information.
 Dually accredited by the Council of International Schools (CIS) and the Middle Schools Association of Colleges and Schools (MSA).

-Part of the Orbital Education group, based in the UK but with schools in Hungary, Spain, Russia and China.
+Part of the Orbital Education group, based in the UK but running schools in Hungary, Spain, Russia and China.
 Good academic results and accredited by the Council of International Schools (CIS).
-Graduates continue on, predominantly, to universities in the UK and the English link is strengthened by participation in the Duke of Edinburgh’s International Award.
+Graduates continue their education, predominantly, at universities in the UK and the English link is strengthened by participation in the Duke of Edinburgh’s International Award.
 Accredited by the Council of International Schools (CIS).

 Another entry from the Nord Anglia stable.
-Based in Budapest’s popular 3rd district which contains ‘old Buda’ in shiny facilities, which have been recently upgraded, particularly for science, computing, performing and visual arts and sports.
-Owned by the global Nord Anglia Education Group and offering an international version of a British education (taught in English).
+Based in Budapest’s popular 3rd district which contains ‘old Buda’.
+Offering an adapted version of a British education (taught in English).
 Students from over 70 nationalities speaking 25 different languages make this a truly international school.
 New senior school under construction.

 Click here to read our full review of the The British International School, Budapest.

-American Elementary and Middle School Curriculum/ American High School Diploma/ AP; ages 4-18; co-ed; day; independent; private non-profit; 150 students
+American curriculum/ American High School Diploma/ AP; ages 4-18; co-ed; day; independent; private non-profit; 210 students

 Formerly the Greater Grace Christian Academy founded after the fall of the Iron Curtain to educate the children of missionaries.
-Still a small, Christian school offering an American curriculum and accredited by the Association of Christian Schools.
+Still a Christian school offering an American curriculum and accredited by the Association of Christian Schools (ACSI).
 Recent renovations, doubling the size of the campus, have added more classrooms, a larger library and a new EAL wing housing a language lab.
-Also accredited by the Middle States Association of Colleges and Schools (MSA).
+Accredited by the Middle States Association of Colleges and Schools (MSA).

 These schools have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them.